saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

 ..<output omitted>..
 ```

-Looking at the XML, we can figure out what `xpath` we need to use.
-In case you never worked with xpath before, it is XML path language and it can be used to select nodes in an XML document.
-Let's assume that you never used xpath before.
+Looking at the XML, we can figure out what `XPath` we need to use.
+In case you never worked with XPath before, XPath stands for XML Path language and it can be used to select nodes in an XML document.
+The way XPath allows you to search through data and select what you need is extremely powerfull.
+There are some followup documents and resources referenced at the end of the article that you can use to learn more about XPath.

-In the context of JSNAPy, you do not need to be an expert using xpath.
+For now, let's assume that you never used XPath before.
+The nice thing about JSNAPy is that you do not need to be an expert at XPath in order to successfully use it.
 You can keep it very straightforward and still get a lot out of the framework.
 In this example, we are after the `bgp-peer`.
-For this reason, we submit the following xpath: `//bgp-peer`.
+For this reason, we submit the following XPath: `//bgp-peer`.
 The `//`, means anywhere in the XML tree.
 And `bgp-peer` is the name of the node we are after.

 We are going to be using the check functionality and submit the `id` value `bgp-peer`.
 Since we need to iterate all of the BGP peers in the returned XML, we put in the `iterate` statement: